dogweather/forkful/content/en/kotlin/strings/searching-and-replacing-text.md

   \ then swapping the hider with someone else.
 It's a common programming task, vital\u2026"
 lastmod: '2024-03-13T22:45:00.035316-06:00'
 model: gpt-4-1106-preview
-summary: "Searching and replacing text is like playing hide and seek with strings,\
-  \ then swapping the hider with someone else.
-It's a common programming task, vital\u2026"
+summary: Searching and replacing text is like playing hide and seek with strings, then swapping the hider with someone else.
 title: Searching and replacing text
 weight: 10
 ---